3kh0/ext-remover/README.md

 For some filters like Securly, the block screen is already an extension page.

 2. Bookmark the extension page (bookmark A) if you wish.
 Then, bookmark `chrome://kill` (B) and `chrome://hang` (C).
-3. While on the extension page (A), click the `chrome://kill` bookmark (B).
+3. On the extension page (A), click the `chrome://kill` bookmark (B).
 The page should crash.
 You should already have the next step prepared.
 4. Instantly start spamming `chrome://hang` (bookmark C) and quickly reload the page while spamming (ideally with the refresh key on your keyboard or `ctrl`+`R`).
 You should have reloaded within one or two seconds of killing the page.

 If the extension page (bookmark A) no longer loads, then LTMEAT worked!
-You can close your tabs and the extension will basically be dead.
-If nothing loads, then you probably reloaded too late or spammed too slowly.
+You can close your tabs, and the extension will be dead.
+If nothing loads, you probably reloaded too late or spammed too slowly.
 This isn't rocket science!
 Restart your computer to revert back to normal.

 Exploit made by [Bypassi#7037](https://buymeacoffee.com/bypassi), [further reading](https://ltmeat.bypassi.com)

 ### "Help me!
 I'm an idiot!"

-Turns out that I had far too much faith in society when making this page.
+I had far too much faith in society when making this page.
 Some of you skids out there are really, really stupid and also can't read.
 So here are the answers to some commonly asked questions.

 **How do I get an extension ID?**